Star Wars Minute: Season 6: Revenge of the Sith

 Bonavita and Robinson began analyzing Revenge of the Sith on November 13, 2017.
 Bonavita had only seen the movie once in the theaters, allowing for a unique perspective on the film.
 Throughout the season, the duo would often reference The Force Awakens and other Disney-Era Star Wars movies, implying that they would continue making Star Wars Minute past the Lucas era of movies.

 Season 7: The Force Awakens

 Bonavita and Robinson began analyzing The Force Awakens on November 12, 2018.
 This season marked the first in which the trilogy of the film they were analyzing was not yet complete, as Star Wars: The Rise of Skywalker would not be realized for another year.
 This allowed for more plot-related speculation amongst the hosts and guests.

 Season 8: Rogue One

 Season 8 began on November 18, 2019, and analyzes Rogue One.

 Season 9: The Last Jedi

 Bonavita and Robinson began analyzing The Last Jedi on February 1, 2021.

 Season 10: Solo

 Season 10 began on February 21, 2022, and analyzes Solo.

+Season 11: The Rise of Skywalker

+Bonavita and Robinson began analyzing The Rise of Skywalker on April 17, 2023.